 Place the first reference at the end of the first half of the paragraph.
 Place the second reference at the end of the second half of the paragraph.

 This spreads the references out and makes it look like all the points throughout the paragraph are backed up by your sources.
 The goal is to make it look like you’ve reference regularly when your teacher scans through your work.

-Remember, teachers can and look out for signposts that indicate you’ve followed academic conventions and mentioned the right key ideas.
+Remember, teachers can look out for signposts that indicate you’ve followed academic conventions and mentioned the right key ideas.

 Spreading your referencing through the paragraph helps to make it look like you’ve followed the academic convention of referencing sources regularly.

-Here’s some examples of how to reference twice in a paragraph:
+Here are some examples of how to reference twice in a paragraph: